saattrupdan/saattrupdan.com/src/posts/2016-11-16-jonsson-cardinals-and-the-core-model.md

 ---
 title: Jónsson Cardinals and the Core Model
 meta: Having introduced the Jónsson cardinals, we now try to investigate how these cardinals relate to the core model K. It turns out that even though Jónsson cardinals can be regular, K computes the successor of every Jónsson cardinal correctly.
-tags: set theory, inner model theory
+tags: set theory, inner model theory, jonsson cardinals
 ---

 Having introduced the Jónsson cardinals, we now try to investigate how these cardinals